 At Promise Church we value giving families the opportunity to worship together during our service!
 If you have young children, you will be able to sign them in and drop them off to our kid’s program following worship, during our brief break!

 Now more than ever Promise Kids needs your help.
-As our church continues to grow, so has our children’s ministry.
-Our plan is to expand the Promise Kids into two separate age categories to help better target our messages at an appropriate age group.
-In order to this, however, we will need as much help and volunteers as we can get.
+As our church continues to grow, so must our children’s ministry.
+In order to do this, however, we will need as much help and volunteers as we can get.
 If you are interested in this, please fill out the appropriate section on the “Find Your Place To Serve” tab above!

 Infants to Grade 4 meet in room at the near the gym entrance | Grades 5-8 meet in Staff Room 101 down the hallway behind our welcome sign.

-Starting on September 16, Promise Youth is going to be rebooting into a bigger and better year.
-We will be meeting at the Chris Hadfield Gymnasium for sports, games, and discussion.
+Promise Youth will be meeting at the Chris Hadfield Gymnasium for sports, games, and discussion.
 Feel free to invite your friends!
 If you want to find out more about this youth group, click the link below to email Pastor Rob!